Free guide · Updated 2026

 Legal exposure

 Landlord-tenant law varies by state.
 A generic lease template may not be compliant in your state.
-A $200–400 attorney review is worth it.
+Use qualified legal help for lease compliance, disclosures, security deposits, notices, and eviction questions.

 These risks are real — but most are preventable with better execution.